 The worsening crisis of austerity is coming hand in hand with a collapse in democracy and the erosion of freedoms effecting the very constitution of our identities, national or otherwise.

-As second and third generation of immigrant children are born it modifies the political vision of nationhood – citizenship is the last step in the journey from immigrant to identity and there are a 1/4 million a year in the UK alone looking to do just that each year.
+As second and third generation of immigrant children are born immigration modifies the political vision of nationhood – citizenship is the last step in the journey from immigrant to identity.

 We need to think outside of the state and we need ‘the nation’ to do it.